The-Tensox/Erutan-unity/README.md

 # Erutan-unity

-Simulating darwinian evolution, fully networked allowing several clients to have a 3D vizualisation.
+Trying to simulate evolution, synchronized over gRPC to clients that render a 3D visualisation.

 To be used with [the go server](https://github.com/The-Tensox/Erutan-go)